451ee/t/README.md

 Ability to create rooms.
 Private & public.

 Communication:
+.tell <user> <message> - send a private message.
-Together with just chatting also a possibility to send private messages as in .tell <user> <message>.
-Also .emote would be nice.
+.emote would also be nice.

 WHY?